lukso-network/docs/docs/learn/smart-contract-developers/getting-started.md

 description: Create a Hardhat project and start building your smart contracts for LUKSO.
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Getting started building contracts

 The LUKSO ecosystem offers smart contract developers a lot of [new standards](../../standards/introduction.md) and [tools](../../tools/getting-started.md) to build **powerful, modular, and standardized** blockchain applications.
 As LUKSO is an EVM-based Blockchain, all tools and tutorials for Ethereum also work well for LUKSO.

-The following tutorial will teach you how use LSP:
+The following tutorial will teach you how to:

-- set up a [HardHat](https://hardhat.org/) project using TypeScript
+- set up a [Hardhat](https://hardhat.org/) project using TypeScript
 - configure the contract settings, [networks](../../networks/testnet/parameters) and Blockscout API
 - utilize LSP smart contract presets using the [`@lukso/lsp-smart-contracts`](https://www.npmjs.com/package/@lukso/lsp-smart-contracts)
 - compile and deploy LSP-based smart contracts